 Before you think about how to communicate your vision to your team, you need to develop a vision, to begin with.
 Think about what purpose your company serves in the marketplace.
 Who are you helping?
 What are your values?
 What impact do you want to make on your industry or the world?
 What goals do you have for the next few years and beyond?

 Once you have a vision, the next step is to learn how to communicate your vision to your team.
 First, keep it simple.
-You should be able, to sum up, your company’s vision in a quick elevator pitch.
+To sum up, you should be able to explain your company’s vision in a quick elevator pitch.
 It helps to encapsulate it into a catchy slogan included in training materials and other internal documents.
-If you can’t articulate the vision, anyone will buy-in.
+If you can’t articulate the vision, anyone will buy in.

 Next, go out of your way to communicate how your company’s position fits into the vision.
 It’s hard for entry-level employees to feel like they’re making a difference.
 You should demonstrate the company’s workflow, showing where every part of the process leads.

-The next step is to be transparent, always.
+The next step is always to be transparent.
 Your team needs to trust you and understand where your decisions are coming from.
-Explain how significant changes fit into the overall vision, and it will be easier to get them on board.
+Then, explain how significant changes fit into the vision; getting them on board will be easier.

 Finally, demonstrate the vision with your leadership.
 If you have a pessimistic attitude, it will rub off on your team.
-You need to model the kind of aspirational thinking that you want to see in your employees.
+Instead, you need to model the kind of aspirational thinking that you want to see in your employees.

 If you need help learning how to communicate your vision to your team, a professional business coach can help.
-Fill out my contact form for a complimentary coaching session to talk about getting employees to buy into your vision.
+Please complete my contact form for a complimentary coaching session to get employees to buy into your vision.